mintic-ai/ephemeral/docs/development/testing.md

 console.log(mockFunction.mock.calls);
 ```

-This comprehensive testing documentation should help developers write effective tests and maintain high code quality in the Docker On-Demand project.
+This comprehensive testing documentation should help developers write effective tests and maintain high code quality in the Ephemeral project.